 The remainder of the paper is structured as follows.
-In Section 2 the loss-based paradigm for Bayesian prediction is defined, with its links to related segments of the literature (as flagged briefly above) detailed.
-In Section 3 we detail how to construct the GVP and\textbf{\ }the stochastic gradient ascent (SGA) method that we use in its implementation.
-Further computational details are included in an appendix to the paper.
-An illustration of the ability of the variational method to yield essentially equivalent predictive accuracy to that produced via MCMC sampling is given, using a low-dimensional example.
-We then proceed with the numerical illustration of the method in high-dimensional settings - using both artificially simulated and empirical data - in Sections 4 and 5 respectively.
-With the numerical illustrations all highlighting that the method `works' and `works well', we then provide its theoretical verification in Section 6.
-We conclude in Section 7 with discussion of the implications of our findings, including for future research directions.
-The computational details associated with all variational approximations, including all prior specifications, and the proofs of all theoretical results, are included in appendices to the paper.
+In Section \ref{setup} the loss-based paradigm for Bayesian prediction is defined, with its links to related segments of the literature (as flagged briefly above) detailed.
+In Section \ref{GVP} we detail how to construct the GVP, and provide theoretical verification of its accuracy.
+A numerical illustration of the ability of the variational method to yield essentially equivalent predictive accuracy to that produced via MCMC sampling is given in Section \ref{sec:toy} , using a low-dimensional example.
+The approach that we use in the implementation of GVP, including the choice of variational family, is briefly described, with further computational details of the stochastic gradient ascent (SGA) method used to perform the optimization are included in a supplementary appendix to the paper.
+We then proceed with the numerical illustration of the method in high-dimensional settings - using both artificially simulated and empirical data - in Sections \ref{complex} and \ref{emp} respectively; with the illustrations highlighting that, overall, the method `works' and `works well'.
+We conclude in Section \ref{disc} with discussion of the implications of our findings, including for future research directions.
+Proof of all theoretical results are given in an appendix, and all computational details, and prior specifications are included in supplementary appendix to the paper.